apostrophecms/docs/docs/tutorials/navigation.md

 This will cause the first set of links in the quick links section to be replaced with the user's selection.
 It uses a `{% for ... in %}` loop to output each item as a list item.
 As with the `primaryNav` in the `views/fragments/navigation.html` that we added previously in this tutorial, we have some code to correctly set the link if it is a page or custom URL.

 ## Bonus: Adding social links to the footer
 While the primary function of a website's footer is to assist with internal navigation, it can also serve as a bridge to external platforms, specifically social media channels.
 Including social media links in your footer is a strategic way to extend the user's journey beyond your website and encourage engagement on various social platforms.
-Next we will finish out this tutorial by quickly adding social media links using the font-awesome icon set wee installed when creating the `rating-widget` module.
+We will finish out this tutorial by quickly adding social media links using the font-awesome icon set we installed when creating the `rating-widget` module.

 ### Adding the schema fields
 We will be adding our fields to select the social media links into the footer, so it makes sense to once again modify the `global` module.
 Open the `modules/@apostrophecms/global.index.js` file and add the following code to the `add` object of the `fields` property: